What is shared ownership?

 How do shared ownership mortgages work?

 Shared ownership mortgages work in a very similar way to normal mortgages.
-You’ll apply to the lender, be provided with a mortgage offer (if you’re accepted), and then make mortgage repayments every month for the term of the mortgage.
+You’ll apply to the lender, be provided with a mortgage offer (if you’re accepted).
+Once the property sale goes through, you’ll make mortgage repayments every month for the term of the mortgage.

 Not all mortgage companies offer shared ownership mortgages, so you’ll need to work with a mortgage broker who is familiar with the best lenders to approach.